 The residency, enrollment and attendance rights of students who are homeless are established under federal (McKinney-Vento Act) and Illinois (Illinois Education for Homeless Children Act) laws.
 Homeless students include children sharing housing with others due to loss of housing, financial hardship or similar causes, or those who lack a regular, fixed and adequate nighttime residence.
 A homeless student is generally entitled to immediately enroll in the school where they enrolled when they were permanently housed, the school in which the student was last enrolled, or the school in the attendance area where the homeless student currently lives.
 A homeless student cannot be required to attend a separate school for the homeless.
 The district may be responsible for comparable services, including transportation, education and meals for the student, based on the student's circumstances.
+For any questions or issues related to the enrollment of a homeless student, the parent should contact the homeless liaison official for the district.

-Subtitle B of Title VII of the McKinney-Bento Homeless Assistance Act (42 U.S.C.
+Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431 et seq.); No Child Left Behind-Part C, Sec.
 1031

 The Board of Education has designated an appropriate staff person, who may also be a coordinator for other Federal programs, as the local education agency liaison for homeless children and youth.
-Please contact Susan Wulczyn, Director of Student Services, Lemont-Bromberek CSD113A, 16100 127th Street, Lemont, IL.
+Please contact Heidi Rudy, Director of Student Services, Lemont-Bromberek CSD113A, 16100 127th Street, Lemont, IL.
 60439.
 Phone: 630/257-2286 ext.
-4611; e-mail address: wulczyn@sd113a.org; website address: www.sd113a.org.
+4611; email address: hrudy@sd113a.org; website address: www.sd113a.org.